-Current Curriculum Collaboration Highlights:
+Current and Past Curriculum Collaboration Highlights:

 A modified family literacy curriculum based on Raising a Reader, and the GENESEO Migrant Center’s family literacy program, is implemented with preschoolers.

 Math Matters, a math curriculum developed through a multi-state consortium of Migrant Education programs, is implemented for all K-8 students.
 Math Matters is aligned with Common Core, is bilingual, and incorporates math with language arts.
 The site-based Math Matters format is based on Responsive Classroom, therefore also integrating the bullying prevention curriculum selected by the MMEP.